vercel/next.js/docs/api-reference/next/image.md

 A string mapping media queries to device sizes.
 Defaults to `100vw`.

-We recommend setting `sizes`, as it helps the browser choose the right image size to use.
+We recommend setting `sizes` when `layout="responsive"` and your image will not be the same width as the viewport.

 [Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes).